Manage Dashboard Access with Multi-factor Authentication

 Multi-factor authentication (MFA) provides an additional level of security to your Auth0 account.
 Once enabled, in addition to supplying your login credentials you will be prompted for an additional piece of identifying information.
 This ensures that only valid users can access their accounts even if they use a username and password that may have been compromised.

 An administrator can self-enroll for MFA in their Account Settings.
-The MFA indicator in the Dashboard > Tenant Settings > Dashboard Admins list identifies whether an administrator has enabled their account for MFA.
+The MFA indicator in the Auth0 Dashboard > Settings > Tenant Members list identifies whether an administrator has enabled their account for MFA.

 Auth0 supports the following factors for enabling MFA for Dashboard users: